misbah7172/Galactico--Github-Integrated-Project-Management-Tool/README.md

 Branchs pull git bash command : git fetch --all && for br in $(git branch -r | grep -v '\->'); do git branch --track "${br#origin/}" "$br" 2>/dev/null; done

+### Ai Review of my Branching style
+For a Solo/Small Team Project: Your current style is acceptable and shows good organization

+For Enterprise/Team Project: Would benefit from more formal GitFlow implementation

+Overall Rating: 6.5/10 - Good organization, needs process refinement